PlasmaFAIR/epoch_containers/README.md

 $ python3 run_epoch.py docker -d 2 -o ./my_epoch_run
 ```

-Here, `-d` specifies the number of dimensions in the simulation, and `-o` specifies the
+Here, `-d` specifies the number of dimensions in the simulation and `-o` specifies the
 output directory (which should contain `input.deck`).
 Users can switch on QED effects by
 also providing the `--photons` argument.
 The output directory should not be the current
 working directory.
 To see a full list of possible options, we can also supply the